 How clients search today

 When someone in Luxembourg needs a plumber, accountant, restaurant or garage, the reflex is almost universal: open Google on their smartphone and type their search.
-According to Statcounter Luxembourg, Google holds more than 95% of search market share in the country, across all categories.
-This cuts across age groups, even if specifics vary slightly (65+ users rely more on voice and shorter queries).
+This behaviour cuts across all age groups, even if the specifics vary slightly.

 What Google Business Profile actually does